 Maneuvering this dreadnought in parking lots designed for Camrys and Corollas requires some skill – and patience

 Every Q comes standard with a 5.6 liter, 400 hp V-8 teamed up with a seven speed automatic that features rev-matching downshifts (as in the Nissan 370Z sports car).The LX570 and Escalade still only come with six-speed automatics – and no rev-matching downshifts.

 Real 4WD – with a two-speed transfer case and Low range gearing, controlled by a rotary knob on the center console.
 The transmission also has Snow and Tow modes, controlled by buttons adjacent to the rotary knob controller for the 4WD.

-Naturally, this energetic performance entails energetic fuel consumption: 14 city, 20 highway.
+Of course, this energetic performance entails energetic fuel consumption: 14 city, 20 highway.
 Which actually is not bad – at least, relative to competitors.
-The LX570, for example, rates 12 city and 17 highway, despite being smaller – and slower.
+The LX570, for example, rates a truly horrendous 12 city and 17 highway, despite being a bit smaller than the Q … and much slower.

 In this case, it’s not.

 Max tow capability is 8,500 lbs. – a bit more than the Caddy (8,300 lbs.) and a lot more than the LX570 (7,000 lbs.)